 As you may have already read or seen the many announcements recently about MSIX app attach for Windows Virtual Desktop.
-I though it would be useful to explore the wider offering and why MSIX app attach simplifies application delivery and further more, the use outside of WVD.
+I thought it would be useful to explore the wider offering and why MSIX app attach simplifies application delivery and, furthermore, the use outside of WVD.

-MSIX app attach is Microsoft’s Dynamic Application delivery capability that uses a existing MSIX package.
+MSIX app attach is Microsoft’s Dynamic Application delivery capability that uses an existing MSIX package.
 MSIX has been around since 2018.
-Microsoft have provided the vehicle for a MSIX package to be added and removed from a operating system (attach/detecting) without any impact or interference with the underlining operating system its self.
+Microsoft has provided the vehicle for an MSIX package to be added and removed from an operating system (attach/detecting) without any impact or interference with the underlining operating system it’s self.

 This article provides a overview on how to implement MSIX app attach on VMware App Volumes 4.2.